AWS vs Azure Comparison: Deciding Your Cloud Platform

 Decoding Pricing Models And Managing Cloud Costs

-However, for any business already deeply embedded in the Microsoft ecosystem, the Azure Hybrid Benefit is a game-changer.
-This program allows you to bring your existing on-premises Windows Server and SQL Server licenses to the cloud.
-You effectively pay only the base infrastructure rate for your virtual machines and databases, which can translate into massive cost savings.
-This is a crucial area for Azure certification exams like AZ-900 or AZ-104.
+For any organization already using Microsoft software, the Azure Hybrid Benefit provides a significant advantage.
+This program allows you to apply your existing on-premises Windows Server and SQL Server licenses to the cloud environment.
+By using licenses you already own through Software Assurance, you pay only the base infrastructure rate for your virtual machines and databases.
+This approach results in massive cost savings that are difficult to match elsewhere.
+This topic is a frequent focus on Azure certification exams such as AZ-900 or AZ-104, as it represents a core pillar of Microsoft's cloud value proposition.

 Maximizing Savings With Spot Instances